 Originally published in the Enterprise-Journal Newspaper

 The Roaming Parkers spent last week exploring both sides of the Columbia River corridor from Astoria to Portland and from Vancouver to Long Beach.
 Although part of the adventure took place at Cape Disappointment State Park, this trip was certainly no disappointment!
 During summertime, southwest Washington and northwest Oregon are a flower lover’s paradise.
-From wildflowers to formal gardens, the […]
+From […]

 I think it’d be pretty hard to drive around southwest Mississippi in early June and not see a Mimosa tree.
-Each month seems to have its own distinctive flora, and in June, the peachy pink filamentous flowers are distinctive and the striking bipennate leaflets make the tree look like some sort of giant, prehistoric fern.
-Our common name for this […]
+Each month seems to have its own distinctive flora, and in June, the peachy pink filamentous flowers are distinctive and the striking bipennate leaflets make the tree look like some sort of giant, prehistoric fern. […]

 When the Roaming Parkers were in Tanzania in January 2018, our guide showed us a Dracaena fragrans (Masala) plant and told us a story about the Chagga people who regard the plant as holy.
-It seems that if you come upon four Dracaena growing in a rectangle, you can bet that there is an ancestor buried beneath them because the Chagga use […]
+It seems that if you come upon four Dracaena growing in a rectangle, you can bet that there is an ancestor buried beneath […]